On this page

 - Do listen non-judgmentally & sympathetically.

-- Safeguarding issues are logged, you will be kept informed of the situation within the limits of confidentiality.
+Safeguarding issues are logged, and you will be kept informed of the situation within the limits of confidentiality.

 Any suspicion, incident, allegation or other manifestation relating to child/vulnerable adult protection should be reported to a manager and/or the DSO.
 The reporting member of staff will make a verbal report but should also make a written report outlining in adequate detail what was heard, seen, reported, alleged etc. The member of staff will sign and date the written report.
 If more than one worker observes the same incident, a separate report is to be made by each worker.
 The DSO will keep records in such a way to enable appropriate cross-referencing of reports.

-The DSO, who is the CEO , will decide whether the matter can be dealt with internally or whether it is of such seriousness (e.g. a criminal offence has occurred) that the appropriate authorities need to be informed.
+The DSO, who is the CEO, will decide whether the matter can be dealt with internally or whether it is of such seriousness (e.g. a criminal offense has occurred) that the appropriate authorities need to be informed.

 Reporting and dealing with allegations against members of staff

 Any member of staff (paid or unpaid) is required to report any concerns about a colleague to the DSO.
 The DSO should inform the person against whom an allegation has been made as soon as possible unless there appears to be a case that this might prejudice a criminal investigation.
 The DSO will also consider whether suspension of the worker is advisable whilst the allegation is being investigated.
 The DSO will gather as much detail from available sources as possible, by way of investigation.
 The DSO will notify the Chair of trustees.
 They will recommend whether the circumstances constitute grounds either:

 - to treat the matter as a disciplinary issue, either as misconduct or gross misconduct, with associated rights of appeal; or

 - to dismiss the allegations as unfounded, or to make such other non-disciplinary recommendations as are appropriate.